meiqua/6DPose/linemodLevelup/readme.md

 As we can see, the template is trained from 600mm.
 We use histogram + 1D nms to find possible depth in scene, in this case we find 5 possible depths, and successfully, 1000mm is one of them.
 Matching time is about 60ms now.

+todo: more than 64 features. need to modify similarity(local), and addSimilarities(delete 8u 8u), and distinguish them
+because use 16 sse may be slower than 8 sse